Scuba Claus

 Santa travels the world to bring toys for the good girls and boys using his magic sleigh.
 But did you know that Santa dives, too?
 You can join Santa in training as he goes for a dive at the Greater Cleveland Aquarium.
 (Don’t worry, you’ll be outside the tank!)

-Participate with the family on a seek-and-find activity before meeting Santa while he’s underwater.
+Participate with the family on a themed I-Spy activity before meeting Santa while he’s underwater.
+Tickets include full after-hours access to the aquarium, holiday music entertainment, milk and cookies, as well as a digital photo with SCUBA Claus.

 4. Invent Toys at Kringle’s Inventionasium